damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 ### Removal of 2FA <a name="2faremoval"></a>

 [Two-factor Authentication](http://docs.gitlab.com/ee/profile/two_factor_authentication.html) (2FA)
-can only be removed if one of the following combinations are met:
+can only be removed from a GitLab.com account if one of the following combinations are met:

 #### Combination 1: